tacobayle/aviBootstrap/README.md

 # aviBoostrap
 ## Prerequisites:
-1. Make sure 1/3 Vm(s) has/have been deployed with the Avi software installed
+1. Make sure 1 or 3 Vm(s) has/have been deployed with the Avi software installed

 ## Input: